 Chicken Tortilla Soup will warm you up with tender chicken, lots of veggies, and a bold kick from the spices.
-Ready in under 30 minutes on the stovetop, or perfect in the slow cooker after a long day at work.
+Finish with homemade tortilla strips, diced avocado, a little sour cream and sharp cheese.
+Ready in under 30 minutes on the stove, or in the crock pot after a long day

 This is a sponsored post, and the recipe was featured in the October, 2017 issue of Stillwater Living Magazine.

 For many people, especially families with kids, summer means long lazy days.
-That all changes once kids are back in school.
+That all changes once kids are back in school and Fall hits.
 Homework, sports, lessons, and everything else that goes along with it means that there’s less time for relaxation.
 That also means you need dinner on the table quickly after a long day.
 Sure it’s easy to stop at a drive-through, or rely on frozen meals, but those aren’t usually the healthiest options.

-I do think that most people prefer a homemade meal.
-Some may not think they have the time, and others may think that it’s difficult.
-But in reality, you can have so many home-cooked meals on the table within 30 minutes.
-Soup is one of those meals, and what I love about soup is its versatility.
-As much as I love soup, I never made it myself until about 2 years ago.
-For some reason I thought it was difficult to make.
+In reality, you can have so many home-cooked meals on the table within 30 minutes.
+Soup is one, and what I love about soup is its versatility.
+For some reason I thought soup was difficult to make, so I never tried it myself until 2 years ago.
 Then one day I came across a really delicious-looking soup from a fellow blogger, and decided to give it a shot.
 One bite of Thai Shrimp Soup proved my fear totally unfounded.
-I made one other fabulous Sausage & Penne Soup, but that was it…until now.
+I made one other fabulous Sausage and Penne Soup, but that was it…until now.
+So in looking for an easy Fall meal for a busy lifestyle, I knew that Chicken Tortilla Soup was a perfect solution.

 This Chicken Tortilla Soup is so delicious.
 Bold flavors, beautiful colors, hearty, and filling all in one.
 Not only that, it’s so easy to make.
 Some soups do better on the stovetop, while many others will work either on the stovetop or in the crock pot.
-I cook my Chicken Tortilla Soup on the stovetop but, with just a few changes, it will cook beautifully in the crock pot.
 On the stove, Chicken Tortilla Soup will be on the table within 30 minutes.

 KEY INGREDIENTS FOR CHICKEN TORTILLA SOUP

-- Spices: I add fresh jalapeno and a little bit of cayenne pepper into the soup, and sweat the jalapeno early with the onions.
+- I add fresh jalapeno and a little bit of Cayenne Pepper into the soup, and sweat the jalapeno early with the onions.
 If you don’t like a lot of spice, you can eliminate one or both, or just reduce the amount you use.
 With the jalapeno, remember that the seeds hold all the heat…so make sure you remove the seeds first!

-- Garlic: many recipes call for raw garlic, but I use as combination of raw and roasted.
-Roasted garlic has such an amazing flavor, and adds another layer of depth to any dish
+- Roasted garlic has such an amazing flavor, and adds another layer of depth to any dish, so I use both raw and roasted

 TOPPINGS FOR CHICKEN TORTILLA SOUP

-I made my own tortilla strips for this Chicken Tortilla Soup!
+I make my own tortilla strips for this Chicken Tortilla Soup!
+All you need is Corn Tortillas, a little sea salt and some Avocado Oil Spray.
 I had no idea they are so incredibly simple to make.
 Or how easy they are to burn.
 I put a batch into the oven, and about 10 minutes later pulled out completely burnt strips.
 I checked the second batch after about 7 minutes and they were better, but still not great.
 The third batch I cooked for about 6 minutes, and got it almost perfect.
-So it’s a good thing I bought a large bag of tortillas.

-I love avocado, and add it into as many dishes as I can.
-So of course they are a perfect accompaniment to the Chicken Tortilla Soup.
+I love avocado, and they are a perfect accompaniment to the Chicken Tortilla Soup.
 They add a wonderful creamy texture, and help to tone down the spice.

 I always add cheese to my Chicken Tortilla Soup.
-I don’t usually have Mexican shredded cheese on hand, but a sharp Cheddar does the trick.
+I don’t keep Mexican shredded cheese on hand, but I always have Cabot Sharp Cheddar, and I love the bite it adds

 Sour cream is completely optional.
 With the jalapeno and cayenne–and I think I double-poured my cayenne–I needed the sour cream.

 Chicken Tortilla Soup is definitely on my regular meal plan, especially in the Fall and Winter.
-My stovetop version is on the table within 30 minutes, you can make it as spicy or as mild as you want, and you can add your choice of toppings.
-You definitely can’t beat that on a weekday or a weekend.
+You can make it as spicy or as mild as you want, and you can add your choice of toppings.
+And, as I mentioned, it’s on the table in 30 minutes so you can’t beat that on a busy weekday.

 - 1 tablespoon avocado oil or olive oil